Welcome to Service Dog Laws Nebraska

 - Carrying bags from a grocery store

-3. Emotional Support Animals, Comfort Animals, Therapy Animals, Companion Animals
+Comfort Animals, Therapy Animals, Companion Animals

-Emotional support animals, comfort animals, therapy animals, and companion animals are not considered service dogs under the ADA or Americans with Disabilities Act (for public access rights) for service dog laws Nebraska.
+Emotional support animals, comfort animals, therapy animals, and companion animals are not considered service dogs under the ADA or Americans with Disabilities Act (for public access rights) for service dog laws in Nebraska.

 This is because these types of animals have not been individually trained to do work or tasks for a specific person who lives with a disability.

 This doesn’t mean that these animals aren’t still great.
 It just means that they don’t have the same public access rights as service dogs.
+Learn more about emotional support animal laws in Nebraska on our blog.

-You may be wondering about dogs for anxiety, and whether a dog who helps someone with anxiety would be considered a service dog under the ADA service dog laws Nebraska.
+You may be wondering about dogs for anxiety, and whether a dog who helps someone with anxiety would be considered a service dog under the ADA service dog laws in Nebraska.

 The thing is, it depends…